tyborra/TimeSeries_Forecasting/README.md

 ### <u>Market 2</u>

 In order to facilitate the reuse of code, I chose to stick with TensorFlow and use a GRU model for market 2.
 The model architecture consists of four GRU layers each with a dropout, and a dense output layer.
 I initially used SGD as the optimizer but the gradients exploded on the final model so I switched to rmsprop.
 I also experimented with a cyclical learning rate callback (https://arxiv.org/abs/1506.01186) and gradient clipping (https://papers.nips.cc/paper/2017/file/f2fc990265c712c49d51a18a32b39f0c-Paper.pdf).
 This model initially yielded a mean MSE of ~0.004 on the validation data for all entities, but performed poorly on the 20 day test window.
 The final model yielded a score of 0.1351 on the validation data, but appears to have performed well on the 20 day forecast window.

-### <u>To Do</u>
-- Modularity; the code needs to be organized into functions and classes
-- improve code efficiency, there is too much indexing
-- annotate code
-- tune the GRU model